woutkolkman/projectionscreenwindows/README.md

 ### Description
 A Rain World mod that can project any program on a in-game ProjectionScreen.
 You'll need a second monitor to display the window which will be captured.
+This plugin starts a background process which is basically Snipping Tool at 30 FPS.
+Also download Five Pebbles Pong, because this plugin is programmed as an add-on game.

 Tested on v1.9.07b